Heideggerian terminology: Clearing

 In German, the word Lichtung means a clearing, as in, for example, a clearing in the woods.
 Since its root is the German word for light (Licht), it is sometimes also translated as "lighting", and in Heidegger's work it refers to the necessity of a clearing in which anything at all can appear, the clearing in which some thing or idea can show itself, or be unconcealed.
-Note the relation that this has to Aletheia (see the main article or the entry above) and disclosure.
+Note the relation that this has to aletheia and disclosure.

-Beings (Seiende, plural: Seienden), but not Being itself (Sein), stands out as if in a clearing, or physically, as if in a space.
+Beings (Seiende, plural: Seienden), but not Being itself (Sein), stand out as if in a clearing, or physically, as if in a space.
 Thus, Hubert Dreyfus writes, "things show up in the light of our understanding of being."
 Thus the clearing makes possible the disclosure of beings (Seienden), and also access to Dasein's own being.
-The clearing is not, itself, an entity that can be known directly, in the sense in which know about the entities of the world.
+The clearing is not, itself, an entity that can be known directly, in the sense in which we know about the entities of the world.
 As Heidegger writes in On the Origin of the Work of Art:In the midst of being as a whole an open place occurs.
 There is a clearing, a lighting.
 Thought of in reference to what is, to beings, this clearing is in a greater degree than are beings.
 This open center is therefore not surrounded by what is; rather, the lighting center itself encircles all that is, like the Nothing which we scarcely know.
 That which is can only be, as a being, if it stands within and stands out within what is lighted in this clearing.
 Only this clearing grants and guarantees to us humans a passage to those beings that we ourselves are not, and access to the being that we ourselves are.